pearu/sympycore/doc/evaluation_rules.rst

   In commutative operations *equal* expressions are collected.
-The equality is defined as an *equality between data structures* which may not be equivalent to *mathematical equality*.
+The equality is defined as an *equality between data structures* which may not be equivalent to the notion of *mathematical equality*.

   For example::